Michael Rosen: Awards and honours

 In 2021, Rosen received the annual J.M.
 Barrie Lifetime Achievement Award from the charity Action for Children's Arts, "in recognition of his tremendous work championing the arts for children as well as his achievements as a performer and author."

 In 2022, Rosen was awarded an honorary fellowship of the Royal College of Nursing by an exceptional and unanimous vote of the RCN Council during the organisation's annual congress; with RCN President Dr Denise Chaffer citing Rosen's lived experience, patient advocacy, and ongoing COVID-19 public awareness work as contributory factors.

 In 2023, Rosen was winner of the PEN Pinter Prize, awarded by English PEN to for writers of "outstanding literary merit" who take an "unflinching" look at the world.
 The judges – Ruth Borthwick (chair), Raymond Antrobus, and Amber Massie-Blomfield – praised Rosen's "ability to address the most serious matters of life in a spirit of joy, humour and hope.
 Fearless in holding power to account."
 Announced at the award ceremony on 11 October, Rosen's choice of "international writer of courage" with whom to share the award was Uyghur professor Rahile Dawut.

+Wadham College made Rosen an honorary fellow in 2024.

+In February of 2026 IBBY International announced Rosen was shorlisted for the Hans Christian Andersen Award.
+During the Bologna Children's Book Fair it was announced he was the winner of the Author category.

+Rosen's book, Oh Dear, Look What I Got!, won the Children's Book of the Year in the non-fiction and illustrated category at the 2026 British Book Awards.
+It was illustrated by Helen Oxenbury.